This is an in-depth review of 11 death doula training courses available in 4 countries. Some of what I found is good, some not so good.

-It might work for you, I am not judging it.
+I don’t have enough information to review it.
+It might work for you, I don’t know, I am not judging it.

-Some training providers have made “temporary” transitions, with the aim of going back to face-to-face classes at some point when restrictions ease.
+Some training providers have only made “temporary” transitions, with the aim of going back to face-to-face classes at some point in the future when covid restrictions ease.

-The Centennial College has been providing Thanatology (Death Studies), by distance education for some time.
+Centennial College has been providing Thanatology (Death Studies), by distance education for some years.

-There are 5 Modules priced at $395 each (total $1975.00).
+Centennial College has 5 Modules priced at $395 each (total $1975.00).
 These are spread out over about a year.
-Obviously, it is an authority course, but I am looking at the online providers.
-If you want, you can research it at this link.
+Obviously, it is an authority course, but I was looking for dedicated online providers.
+If you want, you can research more at this link.

-Currently, End of Life Doula work is not a regulated line of work, so no certification is required.
+Currently, in Canada, End of Life Doula work is not a regulated line of work, so no statutory certification is required.

 Institute of Traditional Medicine.